Ultimate San Francisco Bucket List: 125+ Things to Do in SF

 3. Take sunset photos at Pier 7, perhaps the most beautiful pier in the city.
 It lines up perfectly with the Transamerica Pyramid building.
 (Embarcadero)

 4. Climb to the top of the highest mountain in San Francisco, Mt.
 Sutro.
-Nope it’s not the more popular Twin Peaks, but offers just as striking views of the skyline, Sutro tower, and the Bay to the south.
+Nope it’s not the more popular Twin Peaks, but offers just as striking views of the skyline, Sutro Tower, and the Bay to the south.
 (Forest Knolls) ✅

 5. Fall in love at Cupid’s Span.
-Ok not, really, but this unique art installation is one of my favorite places, especially after dark.
+Ok, not really, but this unique art installation is one of my favorite places, especially after dark.
 I love how the buildings light up behind it!
 (Embarcadero) ✅

 6. Twin Peaks is a popular tourist destination, especially at sunset.
 It’s very picturesque and fun to see the buildings across the bay appear to light on fire as the sun sets.
-You also get a 360 view of the city from Pacific Ocean to downtown.
-But, it does get crowded.
+You also get a 360 view of the city from the Pacific Ocean to downtown.
+But it does get crowded.
 For almost the exact same view (without the ocean) with fewer people, head to Tank Hill.
 (Twin Peaks) ✅

 San Francisco Bucket List: Landmarks & Tourist Attractions